box/developer.box.com/guides/embed/box-embed.md

 # Box Embed

-Box Embed is a HTML-based framework that makes it possible to embed the entire Box experience anywhere people work.
-Box Embed provides the ability to upload, search, comment, share, tag, and most importantly edit files using Box Edit.
+Box Embed is a HTML-based framework that makes it possible to embed the entire Box Web App experience anywhere people work.
+Box Embed provides the ability to upload, search, comment, share, tag, and edit files using Box Edit.

 ## Configure

+To create the widget, the folder must be set for sharing and you need to have at least **Viewer** [permissions][5].

 ### From the web